yuan310979/NCTU-PP/hw01/README.md

 Further
 -------
 #### Why we use rand_r() instead of rand() in random number generator?
 rand() and rand_r() are almost the same.
 But when you dig deep into the source code.
-You will find that, in rand() function, it will call rand_r() as a random number generator.
+You will find out that, in rand() function, it will call rand_r() as a random number generator.
 Furthermore, it not only rely on rand_r() but also has a mutex lock on access rand_r() value.
 So if you use rand() function as our program's random number generator, since this estimator use pthread as parallel library, each thread will be block while generating random number.
-It will cause a severe problem that using 2 cores is faster than 4 cores in our testing. arogramming Assignment I: Pthreads Programming
+It will cause a severe problem that using 2 cores is faster than 4 cores in our testing.